tylermaginnis/JS_MarkovChainStrategyOrgan/README.md

    - **Reverb Intensity**: Adjust the intensity of the reverb effect.
    - **Chord Waveform**: Select the waveform for the chords.
    - **Melody Waveform**: Select the waveform for the melody.
+   - **Equalizer**: Adjust the gain for different frequency bands using the EQ sliders.
 3. **Mute/Unmute**: Click the "Mute Chords" or "Mute Melody" buttons to mute or unmute the respective parts.
 4. **Play/Stop**: Click the "Play" button to start the composition.
 Click the "Stop" button to stop the composition.
 5. **Visual Feedback**: Observe the current chord, melody, and strategies in the visual feedback section.